Lost-Outpost/Telsera/GAMEPLAY.md

 - [Photo Mode](https://www.nexusmods.com/skyrimspecialedition/mods/91701) - Take snapshots of your adventures in game with Photo Mode!

-- [Lighting Toolkit](https://www.nexusmods.com/skyrimspecialedition/mods/150279) - Lighting Toolkit is an SKSE plugin that lets players place dynamic, shadow-casting lights in the game world, primarily for screenshots and videos.
-It's designed to be used alongside poser frameworks and OStim.

 ### SFW Core Overhauls

 Telsera is built around the [Simon Magus (SimonRim)](https://www.nexusmods.com/skyrimspecialedition/users/67410746?tab=user+files) gameplay overhaul.
 SimonRim remasters various systems in Skyrim in a cohesive way that stays true to the original while improving the balance and gameplay.
 Key highlights include: